Mikethebot44/doc-index/README.md

 - Control crawls with prompts plus include/exclude filters, and receive structured progress logs
 - Semantic chunking keeps sentence-level context together for improved recall
 - Natural language search with grouped or raw results, optional page reconstruction, and source filtering
+- File-level semantic metadata for both code and documentation, powered by lightweight LLM extraction
 - Firecrawl-powered discovery for new documentation sources from the web, GitHub, or academic sites
 - Summaries powered by OpenAI with automatic token-aware content trimming
 - Background job tracking with resumable history, log streaming, and metadata repairs